ADA compliance for web accessibility

 - Not marking navigation as lists

-Any of these issues, while relatively simple to identify using Silktide’s platform, could leave you open to being sued.
+Any of these issues, while relatively simple to identify using Silktide’s platform, could mean you’re not providing the best experience for users.

 “For us, one of the most important features was the ease of understanding web page accessibility.
 Our users are aware that it’s important, but often are unfamiliar with how to “fix” issues.
 Silktide makes it so easy for our users to fix any issues – way more than any other solutions we looked at.”